DCSec/HyperBench/README.md

 [MultiProcessor Specification](https://en.wikipedia.org/wiki/MultiProcessor_Specification)

 **检测CPU个数**
--Search for the MP Floating Pointer Structure, which according to **MultiProcessor Specification** is in one of the following three locations:
+- Search for the MP Floating Pointer Structure, which according to **MultiProcessor Specification** is in one of the following three locations:
  1) in the first KB of the EBDA;
  2) in the last KB of system base memory;
  3) in the BIOS ROM between 0xE0000 and 0xFFFFF.
--Search for an MP configuration table.
+- Search for an MP configuration table.

 ### Multiboot Specification